swiss-seismological-service/scrtdd/README.md

                                         events keeps their ids.
 If multiple
                                         events share the same id, subsequent
                                         events will be discarded.
+  --dump-catalog-options arg            Allows --dump-catalog to accept event
+                                        ids besides origin ids.
+For each event id an origin will be selected following the provided options whose format is:
+                                        'type,evalmode,includeCreator,excludeCr
+                                        eator,profile', where
+                                        type:'preferred','last','first'
+                                        evalmode:'any','onlyManual','onlyAutoma
+                                        tic' includeCreator:'any' or
+                                        author/methodID  excludeCreator:'none'
+                                        or author/methodID profile:'any' or
+                                        profileName. e.g. to select preferred
+                                        origins from the provided event ids use 'preferred,any,any,none,any'

 MultiEvents:
   --reloc-profile arg                   Relocate the catalog of profile passed